In the UK, police records are kept on the Police National Computer for 100 years, and these can only be removed under certain circumstances.

 Police National Computer (PNC)

-You can apply for the deletion of police records through the Record Deletion Process (RDP).
-To apply for record deletion, you can download the application form from the ACRO Criminal Records Office website.
+You can request deletion of PNC records through the Record Deletion Process (RDP) by downloading and submitting the application form available on the ACRO Criminal Records Office website.

-Our specialist police record deletion solicitors can handle this process on your behalf and ensure that all relevant supporting evidence is included to give you the best chance of having your records removed.
+Our specialist police record deletion solicitors can assist with the application and ensure that all necessary supporting evidence is included to maximise your chance of success.

-Once submitted, your ACRO record deletion request will be assessed, considering the public interest, seriousness of the case, and risk factors.
-If approved, your records may be deleted from the Police National Computer (PNC).
-If your application is refused, you will be informed and may request a review or seek further legal advice.
+Once submitted, ACRO will assess your request by considering the public interest, the seriousness of the case and any relevant risk factors.
+If approved, the record may be removed from the PNC.
+If refused, you will be notified and can request a review or seek further legal advice.

 Local records

-The Record Deletion Process applies only to records stored on the Police National Computer, the National DNA Database, and the fingerprint database.
-It does not cover records held locally by individual police forces, such as custody photographs.
+The RDP applies only to records held on national databases, including the PNC, the National DNA Database and the fingerprint database.
+It does not apply to records held locally by police forces, such as custody images.

-These local records are managed separately by chief officers, following the guidelines established in the Authorised Professional Practice (APP).
+These local records are managed separately by chief officers in line with Authorised Professional Practice (APP) guidance.

 How to clear your criminal record in the UK

-Under the Rehabilitation of Offenders Act (ROA), most convictions become ‘spent’ after a specific rehabilitation period (which varies depending on the offence) and when all ancillary court orders have expired.
+Under the Rehabilitation of Offenders Act (ROA), most convictions become spent after a set rehabilitation period, which varies depending on the offence, and once any court orders have expired.

-A spent conviction means it is no longer on your basic criminal record and will only show up on a more detailed DBS check unless it is removed (filtered).
+When a conviction is spent, it no longer appears on a basic criminal record check and will only show on an enhanced DBS check unless it is later filtered.

-You can apply to the DBS to have a criminal record deleted or expunged by completing a form and providing supporting documents.
-Once submitted, the DBS will review your case and decide whether to delete your record.
+You can apply to the DBS to have a criminal record deleted by completing an application and providing supporting evidence.
+The DBS will review your case and decide whether to remove the record.

-If you need support with clearing your criminal record in the UK, please get in touch with our specialist police record deletion solicitors.
+If you need help clearing your criminal record, our specialist police record deletion solicitors can advise and support you.

 Fees and funding